 CMC pumping unit Model C5-114-173-64 1981

 The Cook family’s favorite pastime had always been boating and water skiing.
 They started out in the 1950’s skiing behind a 35hp motor on a wooden Yellow Jacket boat.
 From there they moved on to inboard boats with V8 engines some of which were built by Henry and son Gary.
 Gary and Greg became interested in bass fishing in the 1970’s.
 In 1980 Greg bought a new outboard bass boat with 140hp motor and was unhappy with the performance.
 To correct the performance problems, he began working on a bracket that would facilitate transom height adjustment.
 That allowed the motor to be raised and lowered in relation to the water line.
 It became obvious that this bracket helped the situation but had to be adjusted manually and could not be positioned correctly for all driving conditions.
 He began working on a hydraulic system that could be fitted to a similar but modified bracket.
-It was comprised of a 12VDC hydraulic pump, hydraulic cylinder and hydraulic lines connecting the pump and cylinder.
+It consisted of a 12VDC hydraulic pump, hydraulic cylinder and hydraulic lines connecting the pump and cylinder.
 Finally a unit was built that was remotely adjustable with a switch from the cockpit while the boat was underway.
 The new invention solved the performance problems and soon drew attention.
-In 1981 plans were made to introduce the item to the marine market.
+In 1981, plans were made to introduce the item to the marine market.
 A patent was applied for shortly thereafter and production plans began after receiving Patent Pending status.

 CMC PL-65 Power-Lift patented in 1984